langsci/bookPage/documentation.md

 - use of external software: no
 - file upload: yes

-		statistics images has to be uploaded to public/downloads/stats as svg files
+		statistics images (svg) has to be uploaded to a folder enter path in plugin settings like public/stats/

 Metrics
 --------